Elkmont High School: History

 In 1942, a fire consumed the elementary school, forcing students and teachers to relocate to local churches for the following year and a half.
 A new school, complete with the first dedicated lunchroom, opened in the fall of 1943 on the future site of the 1998 gym.
 Tragically, this building also succumbed to fire in 1968.
 Meanwhile, in 1947, a sturdy brick gymnasium was added to the school campus.

-In 1948, A. Sidney Johnston, the principal of Elkmont High School, announced his candidacy for superintendent of education for Limestone County, running in the May 4 primary.
-Johnston had devoted 24 years to the teaching profession, including four years in Montgomery County schools, seven years in Cullman County, and 13 years as a principal in Limestone County.
-A native of Limestone County, he attended the old District Agricultural School before earning a Bachelor of Science degree from the University of Alabama.

 The year 1949 marked the construction of a combination lunchroom and Civic Center, as well as the publication of EHS’s first yearbook.
 A few years later, in 1955, the present vocational building was added.

 In 1960, an addition to Elkmont High School was approved as part of a broader school improvement initiative in Limestone County, Alabama.
 The project, authorized by the Alabama Education Authority, included the construction of four new classrooms and a library at Elkmont High School, with a total estimated cost of $79,067.
 Superintendent of Education George Roberts announced the approval during a meeting of the county Board of Education, stating that the funding came from Limestone County’s allocation of the state’s $100 million school construction bond issue.
 The addition expanded Elkmont High School’s facilities to include a total of 12 classrooms and a library.
 Preliminary blueprints were in the hands of architects at the time, and bids for the construction were expected to be sought later.
 This project was part of a broader educational infrastructure improvement effort that also included the construction of a new building for Ardmore School.